Hypothyroidism and risk of mild cognitive impairment in elderly persons a population-based study

 Digital Object Identifier (DOI)

 Parsaik, Ajay K.; Singh, Balwinder; Roberts, Rosebud O.; Pankratz, Shane; Edwards, Kelly K.; Geda, Yonas E.; Gharib, Hossein; Boeve, Bradley F.; Knopman, David S.; and Petersen, Ronald C., "Hypothyroidism and risk of mild cognitive impairment in elderly persons a population-based study" (2014).
-Neurology Articles.
+Neurology.
 396.